hankoi1020/katacoda-scenarios/test/intro.md

 WooCommerce is a extention to help company manage eCommerce website in Wordpress.

 Company can customize the webpages like a standrad eCommerce webpage nowaday by WooCommerce.

 It easy to use and user friendly!
 It contain bussiness functions to adept bussiness into eCommerce like payment, shipping and tax.

 ## MySQL: https://www.mysql.com/
-Our company also setup a backend database system using MySQL..
+Our company also setup a backend database system using MySQL.

 MySQL is a open source application provide fully managed database service to deploy applications.

 This system contain all data of the website whatever it sensitive or not.